Skip to main content

 I’ve been very proud historically at how often I get to talk about Classic Hollywood films--both specific films as well as Classic Hollywood as an idea.
 But I don’t think the necessity for this focus has dimmed at all.
 The world still needs informed, textured discussion about film and its history, its legacy.
 And I don’t mean the film history that started with like Quentin Tarantino.
 The movements of Classic Hollywood bear profound effect on the Hollywood we see today, and we need to understand how.

 So this next year, I’m wanting step it up with my analysis.
 My goal in 2026 is to actually alternate very tightly between discussing classic and contemporary movies.
-I’d like for every other film to spotlight classic Hollywood film.
+I’d like for every other essay to spotlight Classic Hollywood film.
 (I’d also like to increase my discussion on international film as well, though I have yet to set any specific parameters.)

-I told myself at the start of this that I didn’t feel good about diving into divisive topics, even though my very first essay, of course, was me advocating for Passengers.
+I told myself at the start of this that I didn’t feel good about diving into divisive topics, even though my very first essay, of course, was me advocating for Passengers, a movie that came frontloaded with a lot of controversy.
 I just told myself that it was going to be a one-and-done deal, and then I would leave the soapbox behind forever.
-A few years later when I did my piece on Lamb, I also told myself that this was going to be just one last time, and then I’d return to manufacture settings.
+A few years later when I did my piece on Lamb, however, I also told myself that this was going to be just one last time, and then I’d return to manufacture settings.

 Ezra (2023)